 December 9, 2012

-Mitotech S.A. is a Luxembourg-based biotechnology company developing novel drugs for the treatment of age-related disorders.
-Mitotech S.A. was founded as a spinoff from the bioengineering department of the Moscow State University.
+Mitotech Ltd is a UK-based biotechnology company developing novel drugs for the treatment of age-related disorders.
+Mitotech Ltd was founded as a spinoff from the bioengineering department of the Moscow State University.
 The core technology behind Mitotech products is based on the world-renowned work by Professor Vladimir Skulachev in designing mitochondrially addressed antioxidants.
 Company's lead compound SkQ1 is being developed into several drugs covering a variety of therapeutic areas and methods of administration.